 Karen Osborne is a speculative fiction writer and visual storyteller living in Baltimore.
 She is a Nebula finalist and graduate of Viable Paradise as well the Clarion Writers’ Workshop.
 Osborne has won awards for her news & opinion writing, and her short fiction appears in Uncanny, Fireside, Escape Pod, Beneath Ceaseless Skies, and more.
 Architects of Memory is her debut sf novel and its sequel, Engines of Oblivion, will be released on 2/9/21.

 For most of her life Kali Wallace was going to be a scientist when she grew up.
 She studied geology in college, partly because she could get course credit for hiking and camping, and eventually earned a PhD in geophysics researching earthquakes in India and the Himalayas.
 Only after she had her shiny new doctorate in hand did she admit that she loved inventing imaginary worlds as much as she liked exploring the real one.
-Her first novel for adults, the science fiction horror-thriller Salvation Day, is now available from Berkley.
-She is also the author of the young adult novels Shallow Graves and The Memory Trees and the children’s fantasy novel City of Islands.
-Her short fiction has appeared in Clarkesworld, F&SF, Asimov’s, Lightspeed, and Tor.com.
-She was born in Colorado and spent most of her life there, but now lives in southern California.
-Her newest novel, Dead Space, comes out on 3/2/21.
+Her latest novel for adults, the science fiction mystery-thriller Dead Space, is now available from Berkley.
+She is also the author of novels for teens and children, and her short fiction has appeared in Clarkesworld, F&SF, Asimov’s, Lightspeed, and Tor.com.

 Speculative Horror – April 21, 2021, 5pm PT / 8pm ET (register here)